-In 1987 a team of the Research Institute Tethys started a long research of biology, ecology and social structure of the community of bottlenose dolphins that colonize the sea around the islands of Cres and Losinj.
+In 1987, a team from the Tethys Research Institute started the Adriatic Dolphin Project, a long-term research into the biology, ecology, and social structures of bottlenose dolphins that live in the sea around Cres and Lošinj.

 INFO: Blue World Institute